-Serbia: Foreign investors & USAID complain on new energy law29.
-December 2014. / News Serbia Energy
+Serbia: Foreign investors & USAID complain on new energy law, News Serbia Energy

 USAID Business Enabling Project expressed its serious concern about the Draft law on energy, as proposed by the relevant ministry.
 USAID Business Enabling Project states that the adoption of the law, in a text submitted by the Ministry of Mines and Energy, would largely annulled the positive progress made by adopting amendments to the Law on Planning and Construction, which have just come into force.